Written byAnna Yuan

-You are not the only one who has faced such a need to read and write to NTFS partitions on Mac.
+You are not the only one who has faced such a need to read NTFS drive on Mac and edit stored NTFS files on an NTFS formatted disk.
 Take a look at the example below:

-In this post, you will discover what is Boot Camp and how to mount BOOTCAMP partition with read/write support.
+In this post, you will discover how to mount the BOOTCAMP partition with read/write support easily.

-- 2. How to mount BOOTCAMP partition in read-write mode?
+- 2. How to mount the BOOTCAMP partition in read-write mode

-Boot Camp is a built-in utility on Mac to enable users to switch between macOS and Windows.
-To install Windows on Mac, a tool called Boot Camp Assistant on Mac will help you go through the process.
-During the process, Boot Camp Assistant will partition the Mac hard disk and create a partition named BOOTCAMP for installing Windows.
+To install Windows on Mac, a tool called Boot Camp Assistant on Mac will walk you through the process.
+It will partition the Mac hard disk and create a partition named BOOTCAMP for installing Windows.

-After Windows operating system is successfully installed, you will be able to choose either macOS or Windows to boot into at the startup.
+Both operating systems will work fine in their partition.
+You will be able to choose either macOS or Windows to boot into at the startup.

-How to mount BOOTCAMP partition in read-write mode?
+How to mount the BOOTCAMP partition in read-write mode

-The described situation above causes much inconvenience when you want to newly create, modify, or delete files on BOOTCAMP NTFS partition when you are using Mac operating system, or transfer files between BOOTCAMP NTFS partition and Mac.
+The described situation above causes much inconvenience when you want to newly create, modify, or delete files on the BOOTCAMP NTFS partition when you are using Mac operating system.

-As all the above operations are frequently needed, we will introduce two ways to mount BOOTCAMP partition in read/write mode in macOS and Mac OS X.
+You will find two ways to mount the BOOTCAMP partition in read/write mode in macOS and Mac OS X.

 - To install third-party NTFS for Mac software